HiMu: Hierarchical Multimodal Frame Selection for Long Video Question Answering: Abstract

 \section{Abstract}

-Long-form video question answering requires reasoning over extended temporal contexts, making frame selection critical for large vision-language models (LVLMs) bound by finite context windows.
-Existing methods face a sharp trade-off: similarity-based selectors are fast but collapse compositional queries into a single dense vector, losing sub-event ordering and cross-modal bindings; agent-based methods recover this structure through iterative LVLM inference, but at prohibitive cost.
-We introduce HiMu, a training-free framework that bridges this gap.
-A single text-only LLM call decomposes the query into a hierarchical logic tree whose leaves are atomic predicates, each routed to a lightweight expert spanning vision (CLIP, open-vocabulary detection, OCR) and audio (ASR, CLAP).
-The resulting signals are normalized, temporally smoothed to align different modalities, and composed bottom-up through fuzzy-logic operators that enforce temporal sequencing and adjacency, producing a continuous satisfaction curve.
-Evaluations on Video-MME, LongVideoBench and HERBench-Lite show that HiMu advances the efficiency–accuracy Pareto front: at 16 frames with Qwen3-VL 8B it outperforms all competing selectors, and with GPT-4o it surpasses agentic systems operating at 32–512 frames while requiring roughly 10× fewer FLOPs.
+Long-form video question answering requires reasoning over extended temporal contexts, making frame selection a critical bottleneck for multi-modal large language models (MLLMs) bound by finite context windows.
+Within the controlled frame-budget regime that governs practical deployment, prior selectors score frames against a single global query embedding; as a result, compositional multimodal questions that involve temporal ordering or cross-modal cues such as ``what happens on screen right after the narrator mentions the reaction?'' are flattened into a representation that loses sub-event ordering and modality bindings.
+We introduce \textbf{HiMu}, a training-free framework for compositional multimodal frame selection.
+A single text-only LLM call decomposes the query into a hierarchical logic tree whose leaves are atomic predicates, each routed to a lightweight expert spanning vision (CLIP, open-vocabulary detection, OCR) and audio (speech recognition and non-speech sound matching).
+Expert signals are normalized, smoothed to align across modalities, and composed bottom-up through fuzzy-logic operators that enforce temporal sequencing and adjacency, yielding a continuous per-frame satisfaction curve.
+Under the standard 16-frame budget on Video-MME, LongVideoBench, and HERBench-Lite, HiMu achieves state-of-the-art accuracy among frame selection methods and improves over uniform sampling across seven diverse MLLMs as a drop-in module, matching the accuracy of uniform sampling at $4\times$ its frame budget, without retraining and without multiple iterative MLLM calls during selection.